 Ray Lewis is widely considered to be one of the most dominant defensive players in the history of the NFL.
 Lewis led the Baltimore Ravens to victory in Super Bowl XXXV (where he was named Super Bowl MVP) and again in Super Bowl XLVII, in what would be the final game of his career.
 Lewis is only the second player in NFL history to win both the NFL Defensive Player of the Year and Super Bowl MVP awards in the same year (2000).
-Ray Lewis is a finalist for the Pro Football Hall of Fame’s Class of 2018.
+Ray Lewis was elected into the Pro Football Hall of Fame on the first ballot in the class of 2018.

 The Ravens’ all-time career leader in tackles and fumble recoveries, Lewis is also the only player in NFL history with at least 40 career sacks and over 30 interceptions.
 Lewis’s 13 Pro Bowl selections are tied for the fifth-most in the NFL by any player, and is the most by a linebacker.
 He was named AP All-Pro ten times and NFL Defensive Player of the Year twice (2000 and 2003).
 Lewis played in 228 games, including 11 playoff games.
 Lewis’s historic comeback to play in 2012 following a torn triceps injury secured him the record of the most tackles by one defender in any NFL postseason (51).

 Lewis is also one of only six players to earn the AP Defensive Player of the Year Award multiple times (2000 and 2003).
 Named to the 2000s All-Decade Team, Lewis was the second draft pick in Ravens history—the No. 26 pick overall in the 1996 NFL Draft.